thoughtspot/ts-chart-sdk/example/custom-leaflet-chart/README.md

 ## Setup Your Environment

-- For this u can refer to [setup your environment](../../README.md#set-up-your-environment) above section with the following changes:
+- For this you can refer to [setup your environment](../../README.md#set-up-your-environment) above section with the following changes:
     - While creating folder name it with **map-chart**.
-    - Give project name as **custom-leaflet-charts** or u can directly us `npm create vite@latest custom-leaflet-chart -- --template vanilla-ts`
+    - Give project name as **custom-leaflet-charts** or you can directly us `npm create vite@latest custom-leaflet-chart -- --template vanilla-ts`
     - Instead of highcharts install your chart library (which by luck in this case is leaflet) using command-`npm install --save leaflet`